Panurag24/CSV-Upload/README.md

 4. Start the server: `npm start`

 ## Usage
-Once the server is running, you can use the application by navigating to http://localhost:3000 in your web browser.
+Once the server is running, you can use the application by navigating localhost:3000 in your web browser.

-To upload a CSV file, click on the "Choose File" button and select the file you want to upload.
-The file should have a comma (',') as the delimiter.

-After the file is uploaded, you will see it listed on the page.
-Click on the file name to view the data in a table on the front end.

-To search through the data, enter a search term in the search box.
-The search will be performed on all columns, and only the rows that match the search term will be displayed.

-## Contributing
-If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.
+To upload a CSV file, select it using the "Choose File" button, ensuring the delimiter is a comma (',').
+Uploaded files will be listed; clicking a file name displays its data in a table on the front end.
+For data exploration, enter a search term in the box – the search spans all columns, showing matching rows.
+To contribute, fork the repository, make desired changes, and submit a pull request for review.
+This streamlined process facilitates CSV file uploading, data visualization, and search.
+It also invites community involvement to enhance project functionality.